BIMSBbioinfo/projectTemplate/README.md

 ```
 ----
 current workflow: describe the sequential workflow of scripts to achieve the current state of the project.
-Current state is defined by results which are usually tables and figures.
+Current state is defined by results, which are usually tables and figures.
    exampleScript.sh: This script aligns the reads
    callMeth.R: This script calls methylation and saves it RDS files
    cluster.R: This script clusters samples based on methylation and produces heatmaps

 Other scripts: Other scripts that are not part of the current workflow and they are produced for tasks that are not needed anymore or checked but wasn't interesting to follow up.
+Or if the workflow is orchestrated by a single script than every other script has to be documented here.
    rawReads.R: checking read length distribution, it is not used in the paper. we thought there was something wrong with reads, there wasn't.
    deepLearn.py: deepLearn the methytlation patterns, this didn't work because there wasn't enough data.
 We settled sth simpler later in. xyz script has the replacement approach.